petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 channels any longer,
 at least not for my MacBook's ARM processor.

-The next possible avenue was Docker.
+The next logical option was Docker.
 There are some old Anaconda Docker images up on Docker Hub, so I thought maybe I could use one of those.
 The versions don't correspond to Python versions,